Puppy Feeding Guide: How Much to Feed a Puppy

 While it’s always important to feed your dogs well, it’s especially important to know how much to feed a puppy, so they can get the best start in life with the proper nutrition.

-The best puppy food for your puppy’s first month of life is their mother’s milk, which has the best balance of nutrients for a growing puppy.
+The best food for your puppy’s first month of life is their mother’s milk, which has the best balance of nutrients for a growing puppy.

 If you are raising puppies yourself without the mother, or you need to supplement puppies for another reason, a formula specifically made for puppies is the best option.
 (Don’t substitute a kitten or human formula.)

 Puppies should be weighed daily.
-While a pup may not gain weight the first day (a healthy starting weight is different for each breed and can be determined by your veterinarian), there should be steady weight gains after that.
-If a puppy loses weight or fails to gain, contact your veterinarian.
+While a pup may not gain weight the first day (a healthy starting weight is different for each breed and can be determined by your veterinarian), there should be steady weight gain after that.

 Whenever possible, puppies should be nursed and raised by their mothers.
-There are times, however, when bottle feeding puppies becomes necessary (such as when a pup is orphaned).
-But bottle feeding the wrong thing, the wrong way, the wrong amount or on the wrong schedule can lead to illness or even death.
+There are times, however, when bottle-feeding puppies becomes necessary.

-Here is how to bottle feed puppies:
+Here’s how to bottle-feed puppies:

 • Reconstitute powdered milk replacer per label instructions or use a premixed variety.

-• Puppies are best fed in a belly-down position.
-Place the pup on your lap or on a towel on a table and insert the nipple into their mouth.
-Tip the bottle so that any air inside stays away from the nipple.
+• Place the pup belly-down on your lap or on a towel on a table, and insert the nipple into their mouth.

-It is usually not necessary to determine exactly how much puppies are eating as long as they gain weight daily and don’t act hungry (crying, for example) until just before the next feeding is due.
+It usually isn’t necessary to determine exactly how much puppies are eating, as long as they gain weight daily and don’t cry for food between scheduled feedings.
+If you have questions or concerns, talk to your veterinarian.

-How to Wean Puppies
+How To Wean Puppies

 • To get the puppies interested, dip your finger into the mush and then let them lick it.
 Puppies quickly learn to lap up the food.

-How Much to Feed a Puppy
+How Much To Feed a Puppy

 Image